cass-kul/cass-kul.github.io/_tutorials/compiling-c.md

 ```

 If you see the `Hello world!` output, you are done with the setup! :tada:

+## Compiling C in Mac

+In a Terminal, first check whether the `gcc` compiler is installed by entering `gcc --version`.

+If `gcc` is not installed, you can install it, via the [Homebrew](https://brew.sh/) package manager, with the command `brew install gcc`.
+(If you don't have `brew` installed, follow the [tutorial](https://brew.sh/) to install it first.)

+Now that you have installed `gcc`, you can follow the previous section *"Compiling C in Linux"* (omitting the part about installing `gcc`) to learn how to compile programs!

 ## Alternative: Compiling C in Windows with MinGW